Arun-Labana/Purplemerit-Assignment/README.md

 ```

 This will start:
-- PostgreSQL on port 5432
+- PostgreSQL on port 5433 (mapped from internal 5432)
 - MongoDB on port 27017
-- Redis on port 6379
+- Redis on port 6380 (mapped from internal 6379)
 - RabbitMQ on ports 5672 (AMQP) and 15672 (Management UI)

 ### 5. Run Database Migrations